 10. To enable your screen logo, select User's Logo Protect and press Enter.
-Select ON and press Enter.
+Select On and press Enter.

-When this feature is on, the logo appears whenever you turn on the projector (if the Startup Screen is enabled in the Extended menu; see page 55).
-It also appears when you press the A/V Mute button (if you selected the Logo as the Background Color in the Extended menu).
+When this feature is on, the logo appears whenever you turn on the projector (if the Startup Screen is enabled in the Extended menu; see page 53).
+It also appears when you press the A/V Mute button (if you selected the Logo for the A/V Mute setting under Display in the Extended menu).
 None of the User's Logo features in the Extended menu can be changed when the User's Logo Protect function is enabled.